 Data Center Security:

-Datacenter Certifications: A multi-layered approach to securing cloud services and infrastructure meets the strictest industry standards — including ISO 27002 and 27001; PCI-DSS, SSAE16; SOC 1, 2, and 3; Privacy Shield and Content Protection; and Security Standard requirements.
+Datacenter Certifications: A multi-layered approach to securing cloud services and infrastructure meets the strictest industry standards — including ISO 27001, HIPAA, FedRAMP, NIST SP 800-171, SOC 1, and SOC 2.

 Business Continuity and Disaster Recovery: Data and full server images are created daily in the datacenter.
 These backups can be restored quickly if needed to reinstate Case Anywhere’s production environment.
-Production data and server images are also replicated to another distant datacenter to create regional redundancy.
 This approach ensures that all data is safe.
-If the primary data center becomes non-operational, Case Anywhere’s production capabilities can be quickly restored at its backup location.

-Encryption at Rest: The Case Anywhere database is encrypted at rest.
+Encryption at Rest: The Case Anywhere database and all servers are encrypted at rest.
 This safeguard reduces data exposure and ensures that all critical data is encrypted until needed.